sniddy-ch/sniddy-website/src/content/posts/post-5.md

 ---
-title: "Banana is the best meal packages in the UK spark outrage online"
+title: "My experience with COVID-19 in Vietnam"
 description: "meta description"
 date: 2022-04-05T16:56:47+06:00
 image: "/images/posts/05.jpg"
 draft: false
-authors: ["John Doe"]
+authors: ["Famous Guest"]
-tags: ["Food", "Gold"]
+tags: ["sars-cov-2"]
-categories: ["Food"]
+categories: ["Invited guest"]
 ---

 A banana is an elongated, edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.
 In some countries, bananas used for cooking may be called "plantains", distinguishing them from dessert bananas.